-A breach of this Policy by an employee or business associate could result in the Company breaching the law in force.
-An omission or commission of an act constitutes an offence under the law of jurisdiction ABAC® CoE operates can result in the business being fined and would likely lead to negative publicity and serious damage to the reputation of the Company’s brand.
+A breach of this Policy by an employee or business associate could result in the Company breaching the law.
+An omission or commission of an act constitutes an offence under the law of jurisdiction ABAC CoE operates can result in the business being fined and would likely lead to negative publicity and serious damage to the reputation of the Company’s brand.

-A bribe is a financial advantage or other reward that is offered to, given to, or received by an individual or company (whether directly or indirectly) to induce or influence that individual or company to perform public or corporate functions or duties improperly.
+A bribe is a financial advantage or other reward offered to, given to, or received by an individual or Company (whether directly or indirectly) to induce or influence that individual or Company to perform public or corporate functions or duties improperly.

-An act which is done with intent to give some advantage inconsistent with law and wrongful or unlawful use of official position to procure some benefit or personal gain.
+An act done with intent to give some advantage inconsistent with law and wrongful or unlawful use of official position to procure some benefit or personal gain.

 4.4.
 “Corrupt practices”:

-A corrupt practice is the offering, giving, receiving or soliciting, directly or indirectly, anything of value to influence improperly the actions of another party.
-The expression corrupt practice(s) is a series of depraved/debased/morally degenerated acts.
+A corrupt practice is the offering, giving, receiving, or soliciting, directly or indirectly, anything of value to influence improperly the actions of another party.
+Corrupt practice(s) is a series of depraved/debased/morally degenerated acts.